 For those considering NHA certification to help job prospects, here is a closer look at four key certifications they provide.

 Certified Clinical Medical Assistant (CCMA)

 A CCMA is one of the most versatile healthcare positions available.
 It can help you to land jobs in large hospitals, family medical clinics, or a physician’s office.
-Not only that, but demand for medical assistants is high already, and expected to grow more than 20% by 2024.
+Not only that, but demand for medical assistants is high already, and expected to grow to more than 20% by 2024.
 Medical assistants carry out a range of important auxiliary tasks in a healthcare setting, such as: